bike-barn/hermit/README.md

 Philosophy
 ----------

+Hermit is dependent on Git for much of it's functionality.
+In theory any version control system could be used, but there has been no provision for making it easy to make such a switch.

-Hermit aims to be an assistant, it's not trying to run the show.
+Hermit aims to be an assistant; it's not trying to run the show.
 As a consequence, Hermit will never actually commit anything to your profile repository.
 Instead - like the perfect office assistant - Hermit will prepare everything for you, and then let you decide